 The Pickard Place

-The Pickard Place, cabin one, has had the opportunity to house missionaries and many other men and women of God!
+The Pickard Place, cabin 1, has had the opportunity to house missionaries and many other men and women of God!
 Such awesome testimonies shared by all who have come to stay.
 This cabin features every luxury to ensure your comfort.
 The Pickard Place has a full kitchen equipped with all appliances, cookware, dishes, and an open floor plan with a dining room and a great room with a large fireplace.
 All linens are provided.
 It has 3 bedrooms, each with a queen bed and a full bath.
 The Pickard Place sleeps six comfortably.

 The Halverson House

-The Halverson House, cabin two, affords every luxury just as cabin one, yet in a more intimate setting.
-Completed in July, 1998, The Halverson House is the smallest of the cabins and is an open loft-style floor plan with a queen bed downstairs and a queen bed in the loft.
-It sleeps four comfortably, with full bath, complete kitchen with appliances, cookware, and dishes, and a large living area with a spiral staircase leading to the bedroom loft area.
-The cabin has two queen beds and was designed by Jeff Martinique, a well known architect.
+The Halverson House, cabin 2, affords every convenience just as cabin 1, yet in a more intimate setting.
+The Halverson House is the smallest of the cabins and is an open loft-style floor plan with a queen bed downstairs and a queen bed in the loft.
+It sleeps four comfortably, with 1 full bath, a small but complete kitchen with all appliances, cookware, and dishes, and a small living area with a spiral staircase leading to the bedroom loft area.
+Jeff Martinique, a well-known architect, designed the cabin.

 Uncle Joe's Cabin

-Uncle Joe's Cabin is the newest addition to Prayer Mountain, and includes all of the modern amenities found in the other cabins, as well as an air of openess while being indoors.
+Uncle Joe's Cabin, cabin 3, is the newest addition to Prayer Mountain, and includes all of the modern amenities found in the other cabins, as well as an air of openness while being indoors.
 Completed in July, 1998, Uncle Joe’s is also an open loft style floor plan.
 Perfect for extended times of prayer and renewal, this cabin is quite popular among our visitors.
-It has one queen bed on the lower level and two twin beds in the upper loft area.
+It has 1 queen bed on the lower level and a staircase leading to 2 twin beds in the loft area.
 Uncle Joe's Cabin sleeps four comfortably and has 1 bathroom and a fireplace.